 Thank you for your interest in Tennessee State University and its Department of Communications.
 We offer three areas of concentration:

-Mass Communication (4 tracks in: Journalism, Visual Storytelling, Integrated Marketing Communications and Media Leadership & Performance)
+Mass Communication (4 tracks in: Journalism, Film & Television Production, Integrated Marketing Communications and Media Leadership & Performance)

 Theatre (2 tracks in: Performance and Production)